chauff/cse1500-web-transcripts/Assignment-1.md

 ### 3.1)

 First, open [http://httpbin.org/basic-auth/user/passwd](http://httpbin.org/basic-auth/user/passwd) in your browser.
 You should see a dialogue, requesting username and password.
-Use `user` as username and `passwd` as password.
+Use `user` as username and `passwd` as password (*it is just a coincidence that the actual username and password is the same as the URL path*).
 Reload the web page -­ what happens now?

 ### 3.2)